PrajnaAvidya/prompt-shaper/spec.md

+# PromptShape

-// working draft of my prompt construction scriping language
+working draft of my prompt construction scriping language
-// (comments are not added to the final prompt)
-// TODO should there be some option/setting to separate snippets by == or not? (e.g. when iterating a collection)

 ### Why

-I'm a programmer and like many others I've seen great productivity gains due to the assistance of LLMs. the standard way of interacting with GPT through a chat interface works great for a lot of things, but I do a lot of what I would call "non linear" workflows and find myself spending a lot of time copying and pasting out of text files to construct the exact prompts I want to run.
-I want to add a UI to do some of these tasks in Prajna Chat but decided that first I needed some kind of engine to run all this. after looking into existing templating engines like Handlebars I decided nothing out there was quite what I'm looking for so decided to build my own templating language specifically designed for running GPT/LLM prompts. the idea is that you could just work out of a text file and save a lot of time vs doing a bunch of copy/pasting of repeatedly used text fragments. or you could build a UI around it and make it even more powerful.
+I'm a programmer and like many others I've seen great productivity gains due to the assistance of LLMs. the standard way of interacting with GPT through a chat interface works great for a lot of things, but I do a lot of what I would call "non-linear" workflows and find myself spending a lot of time copying and pasting out of text files to construct the exact prompts I want to run.
+I wanted to add a UI to do some of these tasks in Prajna Chat (my custom GPT client) but decided that first I needed some kind of engine to run all this. after looking into existing templating engines like Handlebars I decided nothing out there was quite what I'm looking for so decided to build my own templating language specifically designed for running GPT/LLM prompts. the idea is that you could just work out of a text file and save a lot of time vs doing a bunch of copy/pasting of repeatedly used text fragments. or you could build a UI around it and make it even more powerful.

 ### Slots

 this is the syntax for injecting a slot variable. the atomic unit of re-useable text: `{{summarizePrompt}}`

-a slot with variables (all variables are strings and must be double-quoted and double quotes can be escaped with a backslash): `{{coverLetterIntro(companyName="Prajna Concepts", year="2023")}}`
+a slot with parameters: `{{coverLetterIntro(companyName="Prajna Concepts", year=2023)}}`

+all parameters are either strings or numbers (strings are double-quoted, can use backslash to escape double quotes in string parameters)

+slots are either defined inline

 a basic slot definition:
 ```